 Bitcoin, the very first cryptocurrency, made its debut on January 3, 2009.
 Eight years later, on December 11, 2017, Bitcoin futures trading was introduced by the Chicago Board Options Exchange (CBOE).
 One week later, the Chicago Mercantile Exchange (CME) introduced a Bitcoin futures contract.

-Both of these futures contracts have been extremely popular among the trading community.
+Both of these futures contracts have been extremely popular among the trading community who already understood how futures work even if they didn’t understand cryptocurrency.
 In fact, CME daily volume increased by 93% in the second quarter of 2018 in comparison to the first quarter!

 Based on the rapid increase in Bitcoin futures volume, it appears that part of the cryptocurrency community prefers trading futures contracts instead of spot (cash) contracts.
 However, the majority of cryptocurrency exchanges only allow for spot trading (with the notable exception of BitMEX).

 Taking the size of the futures trading market into account, cryptocurrency futures trading could well become the most popular investment vehicle among traders and speculators.
 This is exactly what occurred in the 1990s and 2000s in traditional markets, as traders abandoned agriculture futures in exchange for financial futures.
 We believe people are ready to learn how to invest in futures for bitcoin and other cryptocurrencies.
 Start with the basic question “How do futures work?” and soon enough, you’ll be trading bitcoin futures alongside the best of them.

 Digitex Offers Commission-Free Trading of Cryptocurrency Futures

 Digitex Futures exchange is opening for business in December 2018.
 Traders will be able to buy and sell cryptocurrency futures contracts in Bitcoin, Ethereum, and Litecoin.
 As an added bonus, Digitex will be a commission-free exchange!